yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 Installing Pre-compiled LAMMPS-GUI Packages
 -------------------------------------------

-LAMMPS-GUI is available as pre-compiled binary packages for Linux x86\_64, macOS 11 and later, and Windows 10 and later.
-Alternately, it can be compiled from source.
+LAMMPS-GUI is available for download as pre-compiled binary packages for Linux x86\_64, macOS 11 and later, and Windows 10 and later from the `LAMMPS release pages on GitHub <https://github.com/lammps/lammps/releases/>`_.
+A backup download location is at https://download.lammps.org/static/ Alternately, LAMMPS-GUI can be compiled from source when building LAMMPS.

 Windows 10 and later
 ^^^^^^^^^^^^^^^^^^^^